Sylius/Sylius/UPGRADE-1.13.md

    constraint.
    Due to that, it's translation message `sylius.country.code.regex` was also removed.

+1. The `Length` constraints has been removed from `Sylius\Component\Currency\Model\Currency` in favour of the `Currency`constraint.
+   Due to that, the translation messages `sylius.currency.exact_length` was also removed.

 1. The `sylius_admin_ajax_taxon_move` route has been deprecated.
 If you're relaying on it, consider migrating to new `sylius_admin_ajax_taxon_move_up` and `sylius_admin_ajax_taxon_move_down` routes.